Spiri0/Threejs-WebGPU-IFFT-Ocean-V2/README.md

 ![ocean_social](https://github.com/user-attachments/assets/31a04239-c9e2-4e16-ac56-af78e51e4560)

+March 26, 2025: I've switched the IFFT system from storage textures to storage buffers.
+This saves a lot of compute steps and allows for the use of larger cascade textures.
+Now 3x512 instead of the previous 4x256.
+The performance has improved significantly.

-Threejs-WebGPU-IFFT-Ocean-V2 r168
+Threejs-WebGPU-IFFT-Ocean-V2 r174
 This is a physically real ocean simulation using the jonswap ocean model and inverse fast fourier transformation.
-The resolution seen here in the live server is quite low with an ifft texture resolution of 128 in favor of the computing power.

-If you have a powerful graphics card you can set the TEXTURE_SIZE in src/waves/wave_constants.js from 128 to 256 or 512.
-This makes a very big difference in the details.
 In src/ocean/ocean_constants.js you can use QT_OCEAN_MIN_CELL_RESOLUTION to have a higher resolution of the wireframe (even numbers only!).

-Since the mipmaps are exhausted very quickly depending on the viewing angle, the ocean currently turns into a monotone blue over the distance.
-Here I imagine an FBM Ocean for the distance.
-The wireframe button was defective.
-I fixed that so you can see the morphing wireframe again.
-Depth textures are now working, but I'm currently very busy with my other project and therefore I don't have the time to implement the scattering for transparent water at the moment.

 Important: In order for the live server to work here on github, I had to deactivate the SharedArrayBuffers in the ocean worker and use ArrayBuffers for it.
 I also had to deactivate the coi-serviceworker in the index.html.
 The coi-serviceworker is important for the SharedArrayBuffers.
 So if you download the repo I recommend using the SharedArrayBuffers and the coi-serviceworker.
 This is significantly more efficient.